The wonderful Play-Doh smell

 Needless to say, these innocent demands don’t let up when she has a sleepover at her Mimi and Pop-Pop’s house.
 Which, when she asks to play Play-Doh, we give into her.
 She even asks to watch Play-Doh tutorials on YouTube.
 Yes, such things exist.

 My little goofball granddaughter is the apple of my eye, but Play-Doh reminds me that smell – yes, even the smell of Play-Doh – can be a brand equity.

-The smell of Play-Doh can be an important part of a brand.
+The Play-Doh smell is an important part of its brand

 That’s right.
 Smell.

 Do you remember the Play Doh smell?